 In addition to the suites, apartments, and townhouses, St. Mary’s College also offers traditional-style residence halls (Caroline, Dorchester, Prince George and Queen Anne).
 These buildings contain mostly double rooms with some single bedrooms, some doubles-as-triples and some study rooms which may be used as bedrooms on an as-needed basis.
-Each building has six bathrooms, a shared kitchen for occasional snacks, a recreation room, laundry room and other amenities.
+Each building has six bathrooms, a shared kitchen, a recreation room, laundry room and other amenities.

 The College has a developmental housing philosophy.
 First- and second-year students are usually housed in the traditional halls where there is more staff supervision, programming, and assistance.
 Some sophomores and many juniors are often housed in suites with a little less supervision and more freedom and space.
 Juniors and seniors are eligible for townhouses and apartments.
 There is less staff supervision and students have more responsibility for themselves (e.g. they have to clean their units and they can be off the meal plan and cook for themselves on a daily basis).
 The goal is to prepare students to move off-campus and live on their own.

 Living Learning Centers

 Some of the Townhouses and Waring Commons suites and apartments house a special living-learning center (LLC) programs.
 In Waring Commons, the Women in Science House (WiSH) occupies two apartments and one suite.
 In the Townhouses the re-established Eco-House will be in one unit.
 Two LLCs are offered in the traditional halls, the Emerging Leaders and Be the Change LLCs.
 For more information about the LLC program, which has reserved a limited number of spaces for new New first-year and transfer students are eligible to fill the limited number of spaces available in WiSH.
 New transfer students are eligible for the limited number of spaces in the Eco-House.
 For more information about the LLC program please contact the Office of Residence Life, or one of the professors who advise the LLC programs:

 - Eco-House: Professor Barry Munchnik